 By the numbers

 The statistics surrounding this subject are murky at best.
 In 2014, IBM reported human error was the cause of an astounding 95 percent of data breaches.
 Last year, they lowered their estimate to 23 percent.
-Also in 2020, a joint study conducted by Stanford University and security firm Tessian placed it at 88 percent.
-Verizon almost agrees.
-Others have it somewhere in between.
+Verizon placed it closer to 68% in 2024.

 Even if human error accounts for just one quarter of all data breaches, that’s pretty significant — especially given it’s something we can easily improve (relatively speaking).
 And that improvement can have more benefits than just organizational security.
 Open communication among teams and better morale are things you should aim for in general.